 On the second Friday of every month, HodgenLaw hosts a lunch where we present on a specific topic in International tax for an hour.

 Join us via webinar to get your monthly fix of International Tax!
 You can even receive CE credit for participating.
-Contact Tracy Ho at firstname.lastname@example.org for further information.
+Contact Rachel Allen at email@example.com for more information.

 Promo Code to join Webinar for free (no CPE or MCLE credit provided): INTTAXCall-In Participation